Luna-Klatzer/docs_openhiven.py/docs/getting_started/intro.md

 In case of an event, Hiven will send the corresponding data over the Hiven Swarm and the websocket connection of the [aiohttp](https://docs.aiohttp.org/en/stable/) HTTP-Session.
-That data will then be passed to the HivenClient where the Hiven Swarm message will get processed, and if Hiven sent an event message, an event would be triggered.
+That data will then be passed to the HivenClient where the Hiven Swarm message will get processed, and an event would be triggered.

 ![OpenHiven.py System Visualised](../etc/static/openhivenpy-system.png)